Kidnapping in China

-Kidnapping in China has its history since the ancient times.
-Such issues have been heavily studied and discussed by investigators and researchers.

-Since at least the 1980s, kidnapping has become a bigger issue than ever before in the People's Republic of China.
+Kidnapping in China is an issue that has become more important in the People's Republic of China since the 1980s.
 Since the 1990s, tougher laws against kidnapping have been established.
 Chinese authorities have also investigated in this regard.

 History

-Ancient Chinese texts indicate the ransoming of hostages during the Xia dynasty (2070 BC – 1600 BC).
-They referred to the taking of princes and family members as hostages across the multiple dynastic periods as warrantors of negotiated treaties.

-There have been a number of historical incidents of kidnapping in China.
-In 1523, when two Japanese rival delegations had arrived in Ningbo, they had looted and kidnapped Chinese civil servants.
-Due to such an incident, the official relations with Japan were not restored until 1539.

 During the Second Opium War, when an estimated 18,000 British and French Soldiers had returned to the coastal forts, the Chinese response included the kidnapping of 38 Anglo-French negotiating party members, of whom 26 of them died in captivity.

 During World War II, thousands of Chinese were kidnapped by the Japanese and sent to Japan to work as forced laborers.
 Many Chinese were forced to work in deadly conditions at coal mines in Kyushu and Honshu.

 In 2015, the Chinese government launched the QGDGXQ database, a system for identifying and reuniting freed children.

 As of 2018, the Chinese government had notoriously kidnapped and imprisoned prominent businessmen, including Yang Zhihui, Wu Xiaohui, and Guo Guangchang.
 This is part of the crackdown on "market manipulation", yet critics condemn the actions of the Chinese government, stating that they are breaking UN human rights regulations and censoring freedom of speech in China.